 PIA VPN tends to rank highly regardless of whether you’re talking about Windows, Mac, Android, or Linux platforms.
 And that’s no surprise.
-The VPN is regularly praised for its privacy standards, speeds, wide choice of clients and torrenting features.
+The VPN is regularly praised for its privacy standards, speeds, a wide choice of clients, and torrenting features.

 However, most of those reviews focus on the full-price PIA client.
 But in this review, we’re more interested in whether PIA offers a free trial service, and how this compares to the competition.

 Before we dive into the specifics, it’s worth recapping why free VPNs should be treated differently to full-price versions.

 Often, VPN providers invest much more energy and money into perfecting their premium packages but still offer free versions to entice entry-level users.
 Some people stick with these free versions, even though their performance level isn’t optimal.
 And in some cases, that’s not a problem.
 Although it’s rare, free VPNs can be perfectly functional.